timwilesbf/timwiles.github.io/README.md

-# Latest Project - A house for "Andrew" before the rains come
+# Latest Project - A house for Arthur before the rains come

-Last update: Fri 26 June 2020, 07:43 BST
+Last update: Tuesday 30 June 2020, 07:36 BST (added Arthur's real name instead of using a pseudonym)

 <img src="IMG-20200617-WA0001.jpg" width="60%"/>